I wanted to start this with “I never cared about light bulbs until I bought a house,” but that’s not entirely true.

 - If your home has a minimalist/modern style

-I personally lean towards warm lighting, especially LED lights that are made to resemble Edison-style bulbs, (side note: we originally used incandescent Edison bulbs and HOLY HELL they made the room at least 5 degrees warmer) but it’s really a personal decision.
+I personally lean towards warm lighting, especially LED lights that are made to resemble Edison-style bulbs (side note: we originally used incandescent Edison bulbs, and HOLY HELL, they made the room at least 5 degrees warmer), but it is really a personal decision.
 Whichever you decide to use, make sure you pick lights that will adequately light your space and give you the results you’re looking for.
 The best part about lights, however, is that they can always be switched out, upgraded, or replaced with smart color-changing bulbs (these are what I have) that can give you the best of both worlds.